 IMPORTANT: PLEASE ENSURE YOU FILL UP YOUR WATER BOTTLES AT EVERY AID STATION!

 As a part of your registration, lunch will be provide each day of the Tour at designated locations on the route.
 Lunches will feature Colorado products and will be prepared and served by local Colorado FFA Foundation chapters.

 Wrench-hands located at aid stations will be available to assist you if you have mechanical difficulties on the route.
 Each rider must carry and know how to use equipment to patch and change tires.
-Technicians will also assist with bike assembly in Kersey.

 “SAG” (Support & Gear) vehicles

 If you are unable to ride, SAG vehicles will be available to transport you and your bicycle.
 Please do not misuse this important support service as they are there to help riders in need.
 If you need assistance, please pull as far off the road as possible and wait for a vehicle to pass.
 SAG & Tour Vehicles have decals on the side of the vehicles.
 Give a thumbs up if you need assistance.

 - Route safety marshals

 - Route marking and signage